wpswings/event-tickets-manager-for-woocommerce/README.txt

 11. Email ticket Information
 12. Schedule sale price
 13. Upload Event  Logo
+14. Events

 == Frequently Asked Questions ==

 = Can we display the event location on the tickets and product page? = Yes, the Event Tickets Manager for WooCommerce Provides the exact location of events to the user on the product page and tickets as the plugin is integrated with Google Maps.

-= Does the Event Tickets Manager Provide a Report for the Performance of events? = The Event Manager plugin gives the store owner an in-depth view of how the events are performing.
-You can view the performance of your products as:

-* Event wise
-* Attendee wise
+= How are the Tickets sent to the customer with the Event ticket manager plugin? = Tickets will be sent to the customer via email with the pdf attachment

 = Can The Customer Download Tickets for offline use? = Yes, with the help of the Event Tickets Manager plugin customers can download the tickets in PDF format.
 Also when the customer purchases an event the downloadable PDF file is mailed to the customer.

-= How many payment gateways do the Event Tickets Manager for WooCommerce plugin supports? = The event ticket manager supports all the WooCommerce payment gateway for Example PayPal, COD, Stripe, Direct bank transfer, Check payment.
+= How many payment gateways do the Event Tickets Manager for WooCommerce plugin supports? = The event ticket manager supports all the WooCommerce payment gateway for Example PayPal, Stripe, Direct bank transfer, Check payment.

 = Can we translate the plugin text and string into other languages in the Event tickets plugin? = Yes, Since the Event tickets manager supports WPML you can translate the strings and text of our extension into other languages

-= Do WooCommerce events manager also provide online paid events. = No, presently we only provide offline event bookings where we have provided a page where owners people will enter the ticket number manually.

 = How can we track the check-ins for any event? =
-Yes, you can create events as a product type.
-For this please enable our plugin then go to the dashboard >> product >> select add new.
-Now from the drop-down menu beside Product Data select Event.
+In order to track the check-ins for your event trace the following path:
+Dashboard>>WooCommerce>>Events.

+= My question is not listed =
+Please visit the MakeWebBetter [**knowledge base**](https://support.makewebbetter.com/wordpress-plugins-knowledge-base/category/event-tickets-manager-for-woocommerce-kb/?utm_source=MWB-event-org&utm_medium=MWB-org-page&utm_campaign=MWB-event-org) for more detailed [**documentation**](https://docs.makewebbetter.com/event-tickets-manager-for-WooCommerce/?utm_source=MWB-event-org&utm_medium=MWB-org-page&utm_campaign=MWB-event-org) and [**support**](https://makewebbetter.com/submit-query/?utm_source=MWB-event-org&utm_medium=MWB-org-page&utm_campaign=MWB-event-org)

 == Changelog ==